neuefische/web-exercises-javascript-array-methods/4-filter-advanced/README.md

 - One including only the TV Shows that have a rating greater or equal to 9
 - One including only the TV Shows that were first published before 2015

-Create this 3 arrays using the `filter` method.
+Create these 3 arrays using the `filter` method.
 `console.table` the newly created arrays to finish.
 Verify that they are including the correct tv shows.